jspaezp/sctree/README.md

 3. Whenever those are done, run this …

 This will run the benchmarks for the datasets.
-Will also generate 2 .RDS files containing a list with a lot of stuff in
+Will also generate 2 .RDS files containing a list with a lot of stuff in it.
-    it.

     for i in seurat*.RDS ; do bash ./bash/build_jobs_acc_benchmark.bash $i ; done

 # Steps down the road

-1. Make figure list.
-2. Address some of the TODO’s in this repository
+3. Address some of the TODO’s in this repository
-3. Reduce dependecies by replacing functions to base equivalents.
+4. Reduce dependecies by replacing functions to base equivalents.
-4. Add links to the documentation to make nicer to explore the package from inside R
+5. Add links to the documentation to make nicer to explore the package from inside R
-5. Implement plot that actually illustrates the progressive gating in the decision tree
+6. Implement plot that actually illustrates the progressive gating in the decision tree
-6. DRASTICALLY increase code coverage (right now everything runs without errors due to R CMD check) but expectations are not tested
 7. Implement a way to find markers for clusters exclusively upregulated